-But turned out to be a dozen ladies saying rude words in funny voices.
+But it turned out to be a dozen ladies saying rude words in funny voices.
 Apparently people in the olden days found it really, really funny that "come" and "seamen" have more than one meaning.

 The crowd seemed pretty into it.
 The people on stage wouldn't even have to make a joke, they could literally just say "vagina" in a Shakespearian voice, and people would fucking lose it.
 Americans are weird.

 There was a big food area, too.
-I took the opportunity to try some traditional 15th Century food: brightly coloured chemicals that have been moulded into the shape of a potato, cheese and tomato dish.
+I took the opportunity to try some traditional 15th Century food: brightly colored chemicals that have been moulded into the shape of a potato, cheese and tomato dish.

 As I was tucking into my meal, suddenly a parade for "Queen Elizabeth" appeared out of nowhere.